gautam2007kartikey-tech/Car-Sales-dashboard/README.md

 - Data visualization & dashboard design
 - Pivot Table and Pivot Chart creation
 - Interactive filtering using Slicers
-- Retail/F&B business analysis and insight generation
+- Business/data analysis and insight generation
 - KPI identification and reporting
-- Time-based sales analysis (hourly, daily, monthly trends)
 - Dashboard UI/UX layout planning in Excel

 ---

 ## 📈 Future Improvements

-- Add a store-wise drill-down view for deeper location-level analysis
+- Add a year-over-year (YoY) comparison view for monthly sales trends
-- Correlate hourly sales trends with staffing levels to optimize labor cost
+- Correlate discount rate with cancellation rate to identify root causes of order cancellations
-- Add a customer loyalty/repeat purchase tracking metric
+- Add a drill-down feature for individual salesperson or city-level performance
 - Automate data refresh using Power Query for live/external data sources
 - Migrate to Power BI for enhanced interactivity and cloud sharing capability